Prizes & Awards

 Graham Hill IFA Research Prize

-Application is open to all doctoral students enrolled at Australian Universities working in subjects that have an international or comparative tax dimension.
+Application is open to all Masters by Research students as well as Doctoral students enrolled at Australian Universities working in subjects that have an international or comparative tax dimension.
 Applicants will have made progress on their thesis at least to the point that they have a detailed thesis proposal and have written at least one full chapter.

 Gordon Cooper Memorial Lecture